-The Triangle structure (\cref{fig:triangle_structure}) is a causal structure comprised of $3$ parties labeled $A, B, C$ arranged in a triangular configuration while pair-wise sharing hidden/latent variables $X, Y, Z$.
-It has been extensively studied previously (see~\cite[Fig. 1]{Steudel_2010},~\cite[Fig. 6]{Chaves_2014},~\cite[Fig. 8]{Branciard_2012},~\cite[Fig. 8, App.
-E]{Henson_2014},~\cite[Fig. 3]{Fritz_2012},~\cite[Fig. 4]{Weilenmann_2016},~\cite[Fig. 1]{Inflation}, $\ldots$).
+The Triangle structure (\cref{fig:triangle_structure}) is a causal structure comprised of three parties labeled $A, B,$ and $C$ arranged in a triangular configuration while pairwise sharing hidden (latent) variables $X, Y,$ and $Z$.
+It has been extensively studied previously (see, e.g.,~\cite[Fig. 1]{Steudel_2010},~\cite[Fig. 6]{Chaves_2014},~\cite[Fig. 8]{Branciard_2012},~\cite[Fig. 8, App.
+E]{Henson_2014},~\cite[Fig. 3]{Fritz_2012},~\cite[Fig. 4]{Weilenmann_2016}, and~\cite[Fig. 1]{Inflation}).
 An overview of some milestone results is provided in \cref{sec:triangle_structure}.
 Identifying causal compatibility inequalities for this configuration has been seen as particularly challenging~\cite{Branciard_2012}.
-Further identifying causal compatibility inequalities of such high resolution that such inequalities can be violated by quantum-accessible distributions has remained out-of-reach for the Triangle structure.
+Further identifying causal compatibility inequalities of such high resolution that such inequalities can be violated by quantum-accessible distributions has remained out of reach for the Triangle structure.

-This work is the first, therefore, to find causal compatibility inequalities for the Triangle structure that are able to be violated by quantum-accessible distributions.
-This accomplishment was made possible through the combination of two previous developments.
-First, the insight of \citet{Fritz_2012} regarding the ability to re-interpret the Bell structure as a portion of the Triangle structure.
-Second, the new framework for solving causal inference problems developed by Wolfe \emph{et al.}~\cite{Inflation} called \term{The Inflation Technique}.
-Ultimately, this work serves as a validation that the Inflation Technique is sensitive enough to offer new insights into quantum non-classicality \cite{Navascues_2017}.
-Moreover, these new inequalities offer an avenue for recognizing previously unknown forms of non-classicality.
-The authors attempts to find such novel resources were met with only partial success, suggesting clear refinements for future exploration.
+This work finds causal compatibility inequalities for the Triangle structure that are known to be violated by quantum-accessible distributions.
+This accomplishment was made possible through the combination of two previous developments: first, the insight of \citet{Fritz_2012} regarding the ability to reinterpret the Bell structure as a portion of the Triangle structure, and second, the framework for solving causal inference problems developed by~\citet{Inflation} called \term{The Inflation Technique}.
+Ultimately, this work serves as a validation that the Inflation Technique is efficient and sensitive enough at low orders to offer insights into quantum nonclassicality \cite{Navascues_2017}.
+Moreover, these inequalities offer an avenue for recognizing previously unknown forms of nonclassicality.
+The authors' attempts to find such novel resources were met with only partial success, suggesting the need for both conceptual refinements and future exploration.